Skill Demand Index

 Which roles need HTML, CSS, and JavaScript most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with HTML, CSS, and JavaScript include Bachelor's Degree and Digital Marketing Experience.
+Marketing positions drive 75% of demand.
+Software Engineering also frequently list HTML, CSS, and JavaScript as a requirement.
+Skills commonly paired with HTML, CSS, and JavaScript include Digital Marketing Experience and Marketing Automation Platforms.

 Depth Level Distribution